aws-samples/amazon-sagemaker-generativeai/0_model_customization_recipes/README.md

-# SageMaker HuggingFace OSS Recipes
+# Amazon SageMaker OpenSource (OSS) Recipe

-A comprehensive collection of training recipes for fine-tuning foundation models on Amazon SageMaker using HuggingFace's open-source libraries.
+A comprehensive collection of OSS training recipes for fine-tuning foundation models on Amazon SageMaker AI using HuggingFace's open-source libraries.
 This repository provides production-ready configurations for various model families and training methodologies.

 ## Table of Contents